 Have you ever thought about how you can live a more eco-friendly and sustainable life?
 Most of us have….at least subliminally that is.
 Almost everywhere you go we see new ads for electric cars or hear politicians talk about sustainable energy.
 It’s no secret that we as a species have caused massive amounts of damage to the planet that we live on.
 And in recent years, more issues are coming to light which force us to really evaluate our lifestyles and make changes for the better.
+Living a vegan lifestyle has a multitude of benefits as it requires far fewer resources to produce.
+And since animal agriculture is responsible for a large percentage of greenhouse gas emissions, going vegan is one of the best things you can do for the planet.
+You can start from locating the best vegan wallets to consuming only vegan foods.
 When it comes to saving the planet, it absolutely has to be a joint effort with each person taking responsibility for the waste they produce- here’s how you can make changes to your own life.

 Make changes to your home

 It’s possible to make huge, positive changes and reduce your carbon footprint in a big way without even leaving the house.
 Simply make changes here and you have piece of mind that you’re really doing your bit.
 First of all, if you own your home and are able and willing to make bigger changes that involve spending money, consider cavity wall and loft insulation, as well as having new windows fitted.
 These changes will mean your home is more energy efficient, it will stay warmer in winter where less heat is escaping, and cooler in summer since the sun’s rays aren’t penetrating through as easily.
 This means you’re running your air conditioner and your central heating less, using less energy (which often comes from fossil fuels).